matan188/Models/README.md

 # Models
 Sciences Models to Social Phenomena.
-All models are implemented with Python.
+All models are implemented with Python. <br />
+Each folder is a self contained model.

 ## Schelling's Model of Segregation